jinsung/sva-cc-spring-2017/README.md

 # Creative Computing
 - Spring, 2017
-- Instructor: Jin Sung Yoo
+- Instructor: Jin Sung Yoo - ujinsung@gmail.com
+- Teaching Assistant: Yumi Nakamura

 ## DESCRIPTION
 - This course involves an exploration of programming as a tool of visual communication and interactivity between computer and people.
 This is a project-based course.
 Students will learn computer programming by their hands-on experiences.
 During the semester the p5.js will be used to illustrate fundamental of computation.